Faculty Directory

 Biography

-Marcelo Worsley is an Assistant Professor in Computer Science and Learning Sciences.
+Marcelo Worsley is an Associate Professor in Computer Science and Learning Sciences.
 He directs the technological innovations for inclusive learning and teaching (tiilt) lab, which aims to develop pedagogical and technological solutions for supporting learning among diverse populations in hands-on, collaborative, environments.
 More specifically, the goal of his research is to promote equity and advance society's understanding of how students learn in complex learning environments by forging new opportunities for using multimodal technology.
 The use of multimodal technology is multi-fold.
 First, the environments that he studies allow students to experience learning across a range of modalities.
 Second, he uses multimodal signal processing and artificial intelligence to study how student learning is demonstrated across different modalities and time scales.
 Third, he designs multimodal interfaces that support inclusivity and deepen student learning, while also considering ways to use multimodal data to support student and teacher reflection.

 Research Interests